-The annual accounting period of the Trust ends on the 28th February in each year (the Accounting Reference Date).

-(a) The interim accounting period of the fund ends on the 31st Augustin each year and such other date or dates as the manager may determine.
+- (a) The annual accounting period of the Trust ends on the 28th February in each year (the Accounting Reference Date). - (b) The interim accounting period of the Trust ends on the 31st August in each year and such other date or dates as the manager may determine.